 A study sequence lists the ideal courses to enrol in, in order to meet the requirements of a degree.
 It will show you: the optimal order to complete the courses in your program, current course offerings (when the course is offered), and the current course requisites.

 Subject prerequisites are the subjects studied in Year 11 and Year 12 that are considered necessary for applicants to have completed to qualify for entry into certain undergraduate programs.

 Summer semester (also known as a session) is a non-standard teaching period in the undergraduate academic year, running between December and mid-February.
 Courses are delivered in intensive mode, because the number of teaching weeks is less than a standard semester.
-Summer semester courses are available to USC students, students from other universities studying cross-institutionally, and members of the community studying as visiting students.
+Summer semester courses are available to UniSC students, students from other universities studying cross-institutionally, and members of the community studying as visiting students.